authenticoder/100-days-of-code/log.md

 **Thoughts:** It was a difficult day.
 I almost lost hope.
 My hope came back when I created the navbar.
 I realized that tutorials are almost nothing without practice.

 **Link to work:** authenticoder.github.io

+Day 4: May 31, 2020

+**Today's Progress**: Created the home section for my portfolio site.

+**Thoughts:** It was an alright day.
+I coded and modified some parts of the site.

+**Link to work:** authenticoder.github.io